revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 		String baseUrl = serviceInstance.getUri().toString();
 		baseUrl = baseUrl + "/employee";
 ```
-- Once the service url is retrieved we will invoke service normally (e.g., using RestTemplate)
+- Once the service URL is retrieved, we will invoke service normally (e.g., using RestTemplate)

 </blockquote>